The Founding Myths of Israel: About the author

-Zeev Sternhell (1935-2020) was an Israeli historian and political theorist, famous for his analysis of the rise of Fascism.
+Zeev Sternhell (1935–2020) was an Israeli historian and political theorist, famous for his analysis of the rise of Fascism.
 He was former head of the Department of Political Science at the Hebrew University of Jerusalem and an occasional columnist for Haaretz newspaper.

 Introduction of the book

 Sternhell says Labor Zionism's ideology was dominated by nationalism and not by socialism.
 He introduces the term "nationalist socialism" to describe a variant of socialism of which Labor Zionism was the Jewish version.
 He writes: "'Constructive socialism' is generally regarded as the labor movement's great social and ideological achievement, a unique and original product, the outstanding expression of the social needs and conditions of the country.
-But in reality, far from being unique, constructive socialism was merely an Eretz Israeli version of nationalist socialism."
+But in reality, far from being unique, constructive socialism was merely an Israelite version of nationalist socialism."
 Socialist roots had been more important in the beginning, but the Marxists became progressively less influential and the followers of Ber Borochov, a Marxist Zionist, disbanded even before the start of the British Mandate.
 Aaron David Gordon's (1856–1922) teachings dominated the ideology of the Zionist labor movement throughout its existence.
 His ideas corresponded to the teachings of tribal nationalism in Europe.
 Zionism defined the Jewish people as a nation and as such was incompatible with ideologies that used other ways of categorising people.
 Marxism and socialism categorised people in classes, liberalism was based on the idea of man as an autonomous individual.
 Contrary to Marxism labor Zionism did not engage in a class struggle.
 It followed rather a strategy of cooperation between workers and capitalists for the benefit of the nation.
 All had to contribute to the ability of the nation to compete against other nations.

 According to Sternhell the main objective of labor Zionism was to conquer as much land as possible.
 He cites Ben-Gurion, the head of the Histadrut, in December 1922, 'making a declaration of the intentions to which he adhered throughout the rest of his life':